Skip to main content

 You have an exam in two days.
 You haven’t started revising.
 So you pull an all-nighter, cram as much as you can into your short-term memory, sit the exam, and promptly forget everything by the weekend.
 Sound familiar?

 This is how most students revise.
-And the research is clear: it barely works.
+The research is clear: it barely works.

 The Forgetting Curve: Why Your Brain Dumps Information